adam-kami-1/BatchUtilities/README.md

 ### Description
 Wait specified number of seconds.
+The same functionality (and a bit more) gives Windows tool called timeout (C:\Windows\System32\timeout.exe).

 ### Parameters